-For the past nine years—since 2009, the NCE initial exam fee of $725 and repeat exam fee of $625 have remained unchanged.
-The same holds true for the SEE for the past two years since its realignment with the content outline of the NCE.
+For the past 11 years—since 2009, the NCE initial exam fee of $725 and repeat exam fee of $625 have remained unchanged.
+The same holds true for the SEE for the past three years since its realignment with the content outline of the NCE.
 After years of remaining stable while costs to produce these important credentialing resources continued to rise, an adjustment was needed to support the complex management and delivery of the two exams.
-It was consequently announced earlier this year that a new NCE and SEE fee schedule will take effect beginning January 1, 2019.
+It was consequently announced that a new NCE and SEE fee schedule will take effect beginning January 1, 2019.

 It takes a great deal of resources, technology and expertise to develop and support these highly specialized testing programs.
 Below are some of the many expenses that accompany that work:

 - Both exams utilize computer adaptive technology and require large item banks with dynamic content.